 How to Auto-Mount VHD or VHDX File at Startup in Windows 10, 8.1, & 7?

-Would you like to know about auto mount VHD in Windows 10?
-Then this is the right place where you will find all the details about auto-mount VHD/VHDX drives.
+Would you like to know about auto-mount VHD in Windows 10?
+This is the right place to find all the details about auto-mounting VHD/VHDX drives.

 An abstract computer is known as a Virtual Machine.
-This uses a physical device in order to extend the computer system’s versatility while still having as many external environment characteristics as possible.
+This uses a physical device to extend the computer system’s versatility while still having as many external environment characteristics as possible.
 Like most hypervisors, Hyper-V uses files to define this abstract computer.
-Therefore, the objects that abstract the hard drive(s) of a physical machine is merely data.
+Therefore, the objects that abstract a physical machine’s hard drive(s) are merely data.
 For Hyper-V, these files are always in VHDX format.

-You can store any files, including documents, images, photos, boot files, and full OS installation, using either format (.vhdxor.vhd) for a virtual drive.
-The only difference between the two formats is that a.vhdx file supports a maximum size of 64 TB, features power failure resilience, and improves performance.
+You can store various types of files, including documents, images, boot files, and full OS installations, using either format (.vhdx or .vhd) for a virtual drive.
+The key differences between the two formats are that a .vhdx file supports a maximum size of 64 TB, provides better performance, and includes power failure resilience to protect against corruption.
+In contrast, the older .vhd format supports a maximum size of 2 TB and lacks these advanced features.

 Why Windows Auto-mount VHD/VHDX?